SolutionGuidance/psm/docs/userhelp/source/enrollment.rst

 Which enrollment information can a provider, service agent, or state Medicaid agency staffer modify or delete?
 --------------------------------------------------------------------------------------------------------------

-A provider can modify a draft enrollment, but can't delete it.
-A provider also cannot delete or modify an enrollment after submitting it (once it is "pending", "approved", or "denied").
+A provider or service agent can modify a draft enrollment, but cannot delete it.
+These roles can neither delete nor modify an enrollment after submitting it, when its status is "pending", "approved", or "denied."

 A service agent or state Medicaid agency staffer can modify a draft or pending enrollment, but cannot delete any enrollments.